Will Ferrell and Paul Rudd go deep on their new Apple TV+ comedy The Shrink Next Door

 RUDD: Oooh.
 Yeah.
 I don't know.
 I mean, I've thought about it a little bit, but I don't think about it too much, you know?
 I was always aware of while we were shooting it that we didn't really hear [the other] person's side of this.

 FERRELL: Marty really kept very detailed records of all their interactions for the most part.
-But it's true.
-We don't necessarily know - we got to watch some of the home movies, so we got to see some of Ike's personality in that, a little bit.
+But it's true, we don't necessarily know — we got to watch some of the home movies, so we got to see some of Ike's personality in that, a little bit.
 I don't think there'll be any reason that he'll want to watch it.
 But maybe the narcissism in him will not allow him not to watch it in a way.
-But yeah, I can't imagine if [laughs] - I don't know if he'd be like, "Well, that actually, that one part, I did do that."
+I don't know if he'd be like, "Well, that actually, that one part, I did do that."
 I don't know if he'd ever cop to any of the behavior.

 RUDD: I'd imagine he has a different perspective on things.